 - A resume of counseling related work or volunteer experiences.

 After you submit your application, you may be invited to interview with the admissions committee.
 Invited applicants will meet individually and in groups with a panel of interviewers.
-The interviewers will be faculty members from the counselor education programs, and occasionally, community professionals.
+The interviewers will be faculty members from the counseling programs, and occasionally, community professionals.
 The interview session will last approximately two hours and interview questions are not shared in advance but generally address the applicant's experience, goals, and communication skills.

 There are no required undergraduate majors to enroll in the program for your masters degree in school counseling.
 Typical majors include psychology, sociology, child and family studies, and education.